 The fourth presentation by Prof. Johannes Schmidt, Karlsruhe (coming soon) will present the second part of Stützel’s Theory of business cycles, introducing the concept of lockstep of revenues and expenditures (increases and decreases of net financial assets) and receipts and payments (increases or decreases of the stock of means of payment).
 Lockstep means inflows and outflows equal each other for a period so there is no change in stocks of net financial assets or means of payment (or both).
-While this is always true for the economy as a whole, for partial groups inflows and outflows will often deviate from each other, lockstep being the exception.
+While this is always true for a closed economy as a whole, for partial groups inflows and outflows will often deviate from each other, lockstep being the exception.
 Lockstep or deviation effects can happen independently of each other on the level of net financial assets and means of payment, yielding 4 possible combinations.
 Schmidt shows that current macroeconomic theories each describe one of those 4 special cases.
 Thus, they are not really theoretical alternatives, but can be integrated as special cases into Stützel’s General Theory.

 This General Theory is based on standard, precise empirical business and national accounting categories, one original concept (lockstep of inflows and outflows of means of payment and net financial assets), and a few realistic behavioral assumptions taken from everyday business practice.